-You can have the most talented horse in the world with the most beautiful paces, however, if he has a bad temperament he will be difficult to train, where as you could have a less talented horse that has a wonderful willing temperament that will work hard and try his best for you.
+You can have the most talented horse in the world with the most beautiful paces, however, if he has a bad temperament he will be difficult to train, whereas a less talented horse that has a wonderful willing temperament will try his best for you.

 The horse with less natural talent but a great temperament is likely to be more successful as he will be more trainable, this is particularly important during his early years of education.

-“Dressage is as challenging mentally as it is physically and some horses don’t have the mental strength to learn when the training becomes more difficult where as others will thrive on the challenge,” explains Lara.
+“Dressage is as challenging mentally as it is physically and some horses don’t have the mental strength to learn when the training becomes more difficult, while others will thrive on the challenge,” explains Lara.

-Is the stallion a graded stallion and if so, with whom is the stallion graded, and has the stallion you have chosen got good breeding itself on both sides?
-And is this the type of horse you are looking to breed yourself?
+Is the stallion graded and if so, with whom is he graded?
+Has the stallion you’ve chosen got good breeding on both sides?
+Is this the type of horse you are looking to breed yourself?

 Like this?
 You might also enjoy reading these: